How to Create a Trading Strategy?

 You can use any of these methods to identify patterns when they occur and develop a strategy based on them.
 The pattern could be anything, but it has to make sense and happen repeatedly.

-So that being said, now let’s actually talk about the steps to come up with a trading strategy.
+So that being said, now let’s talk about the steps to come up with a trading strategy.

-Developing a trading strategy
+Developing a Trading Strategy

 Developing a trading strategy is a comprehensive process that requires careful consideration and planning.
 Here are the essential steps involved: